strosi/frontend-mentor-challenges/ping-coming-soon-page-master/README-template.md

 ### What I learned

-I found in this challenge good opporunity to learn and try:
+I found in this challenge good opporunity to read about and try:
 - CSS methods min(), max() and clamp(),
 - CSS reset.